From Argonavis: Mobile game

 A mobile rhythm game developed by DeNa titled Argonavis from BanG Dream AAside (with AA pronounced as Double A) was released on January 14, 2021.
-The game featured three other bands other than Argonavis and Gyroaxia: Fantôme Iris, Fuuzin Rizing!, and εpsilonΦ.
+The game featured three bands other than Argonavis and Gyroaxia: Fantôme Iris, Fujin RIZING!, and εpsilonΦ.
 It was initially planned for a late 2020 release before being postponed to spring 2021 to continue development and ensure a better product.
 On January 31, 2022, the game was shut down, however it was announced that a new game would commence development soon.
-On May 22, 2023, the game ARGONAVIS -Kimi ga Mita Stage e- (アルゴナビス -キミが見たステージへ-, ARGONAVIS -To the Stage You've Dreamed Of) was announced, along with the addition of Straystride.
-The game is a raising simulator, where players raise the stats of band members by levelling up cards and using the "produce" mechanic.
-It was planned for a summer 2023 release, but was postponed to winter 2023, and yet again postponed to the first half of 2023.
+On May 22, 2023, the game ARGONAVIS -Kimi ga Mita Stage e- (アルゴナビス -キミが見たステージへ-, ARGONAVIS -To the Stage You've Dreamed Of) was announced, along with the addition of a new band titled Straystride.
+The game is a band raising simulator in which players raise the stats of band members by leveling up cards and using the "produce" mechanic.
+It was planned for a Summer 2023 release, but was postponed to Winter 2023, and yet again postponed to the first half of 2023.
 The game was officially released on February 7, 2024.
-On October 7, 2024 it was announced the game would end its service on November 30, 2024.
+On October 7, 2024, it was announced the game would end its service on November 30, 2024.